dafooz/simple-weather/docs/workshop/intro.md

 Go ahead with your favorite graphical client (SourceTree, Fork,... ) or command line and clone it!

->Note that the project has 2 branches:
+> Note that the project has 2 branches:
 >
 > - `workshop` (this is the branch you should checkout for this workshop)
-> - `final` (this branch contains the fully working app that you will build during the workshop).
+> - `master` (this branch contains the fully working app that you will build during the workshop).

 ## 📖 The steps